rexebin/classlens/README.md

 **Performance and reliability are the top priorities**

-I switch from Webstorm to vscode and find myself missing a feature miserably: the ability to see which members in a class are overides to a base class and which members are interface implementations with a glance, plus the ability to navigate to the parent member quickly.
-Failing to find anything in the Marketplace, I finally developed this extension **ClassLens**, just to do what Webstorm does in in the form of CodeLens in vscode.
+I switch from WebStorm to vscode and find myself missing a feature miserably: the ability to see which members in a class are overrides to a base class and which members are interface implementations with a glance, plus the ability to navigate to the parent member quickly.
+Failing to find anything in the Marketplace, I finally developed this extension **ClassLens**, just to do what WebStorm does in in the form of CodeLens in vscode.

 As the name implies, ClassLens marks the following members in an class in the form of Codelens, when vscode CodeLens is enabled:

-1.  any class member that is an implemtations of the class's interfaces.
+1.  any class member that is an implementations of the class's interfaces.
-2.  any class member that overides base class' member.
+2.  any class member that overrides base class' member.

 ClassLens also allows you to quickly navigate to the parent member by clicking on the CodeLens.
 File will be opened side by side by default.
 You can change the behaviour by adding this configuration to `User Settings`: